-During 2022, Atlas Arteria has focused on identifying and analysing potential physical and transition risks and opportunities relevant to Atlas Arteria and formalising governance structures to embed Board and management oversight of climate-related risks and mitigation activities.
-Climate scenario analysis was conducted to help assess the strategic implications of climate change over the short, medium and long term.
+During 2023, Atlas Arteria reviewed the previously identified potential physical and transition risks and opportunities relevant to the business, which also included a formal assessment of the particular climate-related risks and mitigation activities for Chicago Skyway.
+This included climate scenario analysis to help assess the strategic implications of climate change over the short, medium and long term.

-For further detail on Atlas Arteria's associated risk and performance across each of the ESG priority areas and Atlas Arteria's progress on the implementation of the TCFD recommendations, refer to the 2022 Sustainability Report (due to be published on Atlas Arteria's website in April 2023).
+For further detail on Atlas Arteria's associated risk and performance across each of the ESG priority areas and Atlas Arteria's progress on the implementation of the TCFD recommendations, refer to the 2023 Sustainability Report (due to be published on Atlas Arteria's website in April 2024).

-5.3 Integrity of corporate reports
+Integrity of corporate reports (a) CEO/CFO declaration

-a) CEO/CFO declaration